-This legacy of trauma has been referred to as inherited family trauma, or intergenerational trauma, or transgenerational trauma, or generational trauma. (*)
+This legacy of trauma has been referred to as ancestral trauma, inherited family trauma, or intergenerational trauma, or transgenerational trauma, or generational trauma. (*)

 What Is Ancestral Trauma?

 Ancestral trauma is the psychological effects of a trauma that pass down from one generation to the next.

 This trauma could be within one family or collective trauma experienced by a group of people or communities and carried as part of the group’s collective memory. (*)

 For example, collective trauma was experienced by descendants of Jewish Holocaust survivors, Apartheid in South Africa, the Atlantic Slave Trade, the Colonization of African countries, the First Peoples of Canada, just to name a few.

 Another major way that trauma can be transmitted across generations biologically is through pregnancy.

 Exposure to high stress and harmful stimuli during pregnancy has been shown to can affect offspring’s physiology and psychology. (*)